SpongePowered/SpongeDocs/source/plugin/practices.rst

 .. note::

    We reserve the use of *Sponge* for official SpongePowered works.
-Please don't use *Sponge* as part of your plugin name, unless (1) your plugin primarily concerns the minecraft block "Sponge", or (2) your plugin also has versions for other APIs (in which case you may append "for Sponge" to the title).
+Please don't use *Sponge* as part of your plugin name, unless (1) your plugin primarily concerns the Minecraft block "Sponge", or (2) your plugin also has versions for other APIs (in which case you may append "for Sponge" to the title).